RiceBowlJr/blog/content/posts/bootstrap-your-aurora-database-and-schemes-at-creation.md

 to know when my cluster is ready so I can launch a Lambda function which will bootstrap my schemes and low privileges users.<br>
-After launching a first Aurora cluster and watching closely when CloudFormation told me `CREATION_COMPLETE` and when I could connect to my [Mysql] database, I found out that CloudFormation wait until the resource is completly ready, so when the Aurora cluster generates an endpoint and swithc to `Ready` status.<br>
+After launching a first Aurora cluster and watching closely when CloudFormation told me `CREATION_COMPLETE` so I could connect to my [Mysql] database, I found out that CloudFormation wait until the resource is completly ready, so when the Aurora cluster generates an endpoint and switch to `Ready` status.<br>
 Perfect!
 Exactly what I was looking for, I can do something with CloudFormation, so it can told me that the database is ready.

-Next step, I go to CloudWatch Events to look for a CloudFormation Event to trigger my Lambda... *Dow!* No CloudFormation Event, or at least, that's not pretty clear.<br>
+Next step, I go to CloudWatch Events to look for a CloudFormation Event to trigger my Lambda... *Doh!* No CloudFormation Event, or at least, that's not pretty clear.<br>
 After some research, I found out that we can generate notifications and put those as messages in a SNS queue.
 You simply have to add the `--notification-arns